Refraction-Based Alternative Explanation for: Bending of Light Near a Star, Gravitational Red/Blue Shift and Black-Hole: `CURVATURE CAUSES GRAVITY' OR `GRAVITY CAUSES CURVATURE'?

-A million-dollar question, like egg \& chicken problem, can be asked that whether (i) it is the space-time curvature around big-mass that causes apparent gravity-effect or (ii) it is the real gravity-force that causes atmospheric density variation (viz. curvature) around the big-mass.
-As explained by Gupta \cite{ref21} it is concluded that: as per Einstein's general-relativity [1-3] it is the first answer (Curvature causes Gravity-effect), whereas as per Gupta's gravity-theory \cite{ref14} it is the second answer (Gravity causes Curvature-effect).
-In fact \cite{ref21} gravity force is real and not the artifact of curvature, rather curvature (density-variation) can be said as an effect of gravity.
+A very important question, like egg \& chicken famous-problem, can be asked that whether (i) is it the space-time curvature around big-mass that causes apparent gravity-effect or (ii) is it the real gravity-force that causes atmospheric density variation (viz. curvature) around the big-mass ?
+As explained by Gupta in a satiric paper \cite{ref33} it is concluded that: as per Einstein's general-relativity [1-3] it is the first answer (Curvature causes Gravity-effect), whereas as per Gupta's gravity-theory \cite{ref7} it is the second answer (Gravity causes Curvature-effect).
+In fact \cite{ref33} gravity force is real and not the artifact of curvature, rather curvature (density-variation) can be said as an effect of gravity.
 Origin of gravity is not the curvature, but it is the gravity which is the origin of the so-called curvature.
-Einstein's space-time curvature of empty-space is equivalent to density (or refractive-index) variation of the atmosphere in matter-universe; that in a way implies equivalence \cite{ref21} of bending of light near a star (i) due to curvature of warped empty-space implying general-relativity based gravitational-bending or (ii) due to variation of density (refractive-index) causing refraction which makes the light-ray to bend \& follow a curved path (as shown by the thin curved-line within the atmospheric-region in Figure(1.b)).
-The two differently appearing explanations seem to have something in common, probably these two are almost (more-or-less) the same thing appearing different as being viewed from different perspectives.
+Einstein's space-time curvature of empty-space is somewhat equivalent to density (or refractive-index) variation of the atmosphere in matter-universe; that in a way implies equivalence \cite{ref33} of bending of light near a star (i) due to curvature of warped empty-space implying general-relativity based gravitational-bending or (ii) due to variation of density (refractive-index) causing refraction which makes the light-ray to bend \& follow a curved path (as shown by the thin curved-line within the atmospheric-region in Figure $(1.b)$).
+The two differently appearing explanations seem to have something in common, probably these two are almost (more-or-less) the same thing appearing different as being viewed from different perspective.

-\section{Some Tests for the Refraction-based Theory}
+\section{SOME TESTS FOR THE REFRACTION-BASED THEORY}